xlcollaborative/xlc-agreement/agreement.md

 ### Tallying Votes

-To tally votes, the contributor who solicited votes must ensure that each vote message is communicated.
+To tally votes, the contributor who solicited votes must ensure that each vote message is [circulated](#circulating-messages).
 If the communication system enables forwarding messages verbatim, such as by forwarding e-mail, the contributor must forward vote messages verbatim.
-If a voting contributor communicates their vote themself, the contributor soliciting votes does not have to communicate it again.
+If a voting contributor [circulates](#circulating-messages) their vote themself, the contributor soliciting votes does not have to [circulate](#circulating-messages) it again.

 ### Reporting Results

-To report a result, the contributor who solicited votes must communicate all the following within seven calendar days after the [deadline](#deadline):
+To report a result, the contributor who solicited votes must [circulate](#circulating-messages) all the following within seven calendar days after the [deadline](#deadline):

 1.  all the information required to [solicit votes](#soliciting-votes)